 Simple Solutions for Whiter Teeth (5:31)

-What whitening product should you use when I only have two months to whiten?
+What whitening product should you use when you only have two months to whiten?
 Two weeks?
 Two days?

-With each decade that we age, our teeth can get up to 1 to 2 shades darker.
+With each decade that we age, our teeth can get up to one to two shades darker.
 The color pigments inside teeth become more prominent as the dentin structure below the enamel grows.
 Consider the enamel to be like translucent glass, with the dentin structure shining through underneath, giving us our tooth color.
-Genetics play a large role in the darkening of our teeth extrinsically and intrinsically, but environmental factors, oral hygiene and nutrition also contribute to the shade of our teeth.
+Genetics play a large role in the darkening of our teeth extrinsically and intrinsically, but environmental factors, oral hygiene, and nutrition also contribute to the shade of our teeth.